braziljs/eloquente-javascript/05_higher_order.md

 // → 2
 ```

-You don't have to pass a predefined function to `repeat`.
-Often, you'd
+We don't have to pass a predefined function to `repeat`.
+Often, it
-want to create a function value on the spot instead.
+is easier to create a function value on the spot instead.

 ```
 let labels = [];